SnowyMouse/chimera/README.md

 #### HUD numbers fix
 HUD numbers are no longer drawn oversized if modified to be a higher resolution.

+#### Weapon swap ticks fix
+Weapons are now picked up with the correct timing when holding the action key.

 #### Auto center fix
 Chimera fixes a bug where the game does auto look centering based on frame rate.